gardener/gardener/docs/usage/shoot_operations.md

 You can trigger a few explicit operations by annotating the `Shoot` with an operation annotation.
 This might allow you to induct certain behavior without the need to change the `Shoot` specification.
 Some of the operations can also not be caused by changing something in the shoot specification because they can't properly be reflected here.
-Note, once the triggered operation is considered by the controllers, the annotation will be automatically removed and you have to add it each time you want to trigger the operation.
+Note that once the triggered operation is considered by the controllers, the annotation will be automatically removed and you have to add it each time you want to trigger the operation.

-Please note: If `.spec.maintenance.confineSpecUpdateRollout=true` then the only way to trigger a shoot reconciliation is by setting the `reconcile` operation, see below.
+Please note: If `.spec.maintenance.confineSpecUpdateRollout=true`, then the only way to trigger a shoot reconciliation is by setting the `reconcile` operation, see below.

 ## Immediate Reconciliation